sigpwny/sigpwny.github.io-archive/_meetings/intro-shell.md

 	projector."
 	]
 list-of-topics: [
-	"Unix is a categorization of operating system focused on modularity.", "A command line can be thought of as a  file manager with a bunch of extra features.", "Capture the flags can be a great way to learn, get started at http://overthewire.org/wargames/bandit/bandit0.html" ]
+	"Unix refers to a group of operating systems that are focused on doing one thing and doing it well.", "A command line can be thought of as a  file manager with a bunch of extra features.", "Wargames can be a great way to learn."
+	]
 ---